turbot/guardrails-docs/docs/getting-started/terraform-for-everything.md

       {Intermediate Folder} (Folder)
 ```

-### Smart Folder Attachments
+### Policy Pack Attachments

-[Attaching smart folders](https://www.terraform.io/docs/providers/turbot/r/smart_folder_attachment.html) to folders and resources "activates" the policies contained in the smart folder.
-Notice that the ordering of smart folder attachment matters a great deal.
+[Attaching policy packs](https://registry.terraform.io/providers/turbot/turbot/latest/docs/resources/policy_pack_attachment) to folders and resources "activates" the policies contained in the policy pack.
+Notice that the ordering of policy pack attachment matters a great deal.
 When evaluating policies, Guardrails starts at the resource then ascends the resource hierarchy looking for an applicable policy.
 A check-mode policy above the same policy in enforce-mode will have no effect.
 The enforce-mode policy is closer to the resource, so it wins.
 Remember, "the closest policy wins".

 If no policies are set, then the default policy value is used.
-The "Enterprise Enforcements" and "Enterprise Checks" smart folders are intentionally indented to indicate their presence in the folder hierarchy.
+The "Enterprise Enforcements" and "Enterprise Checks" policy packs are intentionally indented to indicate their presence in the folder hierarchy.
 The check-mod policies in "Enterprise Checks" are set lower because we are not yet ready for enforcements.

 ```
 Turbot
-  Enterprise Enforcements (Smart Folder)
+  Enterprise Enforcements (Policy Pack)
     [Policies]
-  Enterprise Checks (Smart Folder)
+  Enterprise Checks (Policy Pack)
     [Policies]
   {Company} (Folder)
-    Enterprise Enforcements (Smart Folder Attachment)
+    Enterprise Enforcements (Policy Pack Attachment)
-      Enterprise Checks (Smart Folder Attachment)
+      Enterprise Checks (Policy Pack Attachment)
         {Top Level Folder} (Folder)
           {Intermediate Folder} (Folder)
 ```

 ### Account Import

-Now that Guardrails is configured with a folder hierarchy, smart folders and policies, we are ready for [account imports](https://www.terraform.io/docs/providers/turbot/r/resource.html).
+Now that Guardrails is configured with a folder hierarchy, policy packs and policies, we are ready for [account imports](https://www.terraform.io/docs/providers/turbot/r/resource.html).
 Examples can be found in the Guardrails Samples Repo for [AWS](https://github.com/turbot/guardrails-samples/tree/master/baselines/aws/aws_account_import), [Azure](https://github.com/turbot/guardrails-samples/tree/master/baselines/azure/azure_sub_import), and [GCP](https://github.com/turbot/guardrails-samples/tree/master/baselines/gcp/gcp_project_import).
 Be sure to set the parent for each new account/subscription/project to the appropriate destination folder.
 If the cloud account is imported into the incorrect folder, simply update your Terraform and Guardrails will move it to the right place.

 Be deliberate with your first few imports.
 Ensure that the proper permissions are in place.
 Hunt down outstanding errors.
 Try to get and keep an All-Green environment.

 ```
 Turbot
-  Enterprise Enforcements (Smart Folder)
+  Enterprise Enforcements (Policy Pack)
     [Policies]
-  Enterprise Checks (Smart Folder)
+  Enterprise Checks (Policy Pack)
     [Policies]
   {Company} (Folder)
-    Enterprise Enforcements (Smart Folder Attachment)
+    Enterprise Enforcements (Policy Pack Attachment)
-    Enterprise Checks (Smart Folder Attachment)
+    Enterprise Checks (Policy Pack Attachment)
     {Top Level Folder} (Folder)
       {Intermediate Folder} (Folder)
         [Accounts, Subscriptions, Projects]